-17. Levels of crime in Council car parks remained low, although there has been a small increase in 2021/2022 there were ten incidents of crime reported to the police.
-All nine of the Council's main town centre car parks have maintained their "Park Mark" Safer Parking Award status in 2021/2022.
+17. Levels of crime in Council car parks remained low, in 2022/2023 there were four incidents of crime reported to the police.
+All ten of the Council's main town centre car parks have maintained their "Park Mark" Safer Parking Award status in 2022/2023.
 "Park Mark Safer Parking Awards" are granted to car parks in recognition of active and effective measures being put in place to create a safe and secure environment for car park users.
 The "Park Mark" awards underline the Council's on-going commitment to eradicating crime and the fear of crime in all its parking facilities making the town centre a safe and attractive location for people to visit and shop.